newlisponrockets/newLISP-on-Rockets/README.md

 What is newLISP-on-Rockets?
 ---------------------------

-It's a very simple web application framework running on newLISP.
-My goal is to simplify the applications I am already writing in newLISP by consolidating a bunch of useful functions for both front-end (jQuery) and back-end (SQLite) operations.
-The emphasis is on simplicity and code conciseness.
+Rockets started as a very simple web application framework running on newLISP.
+My goal was to simplify the applications I was already writing in newLISP by consolidating a bunch of useful functions for both front-end (jQuery) and back-end (SQLite) operations.
+The emphasis was on simplicity and code conciseness.

+Over time, I've adapted Rockets for use on my own personal blog, as well as other web projects I'm working on.
+This meant that the development framework and the blog have merged into a simple yet easily extensible blog application.

 Documentation is available at: http://newlisponrockets.github.io/newLISP-on-Rockets/